 Bob Dylan once said, “The world don’t need any more songs.
 Unless someone’s gonna come along with a pure heart and has something to say.
 That’s a different story.”

-Twenty-eight-year-old Minneapolis, Minnesota artist, BO WEBER, is scheduled to release his self-produced, debut album, ‘Wendy’— a collection of songs dedicated to his mother who sadly passed away from Ovarian Cancer at the early age of fifty years old.
+On Mother’s Day May 14, 2017, Minneapolis, Minnesota artist, BO WEBER, released his self-produced, debut album, ‘Wendy’ — a collection of songs dedicated to his mother who sadly passed away from Ovarian Cancer at the early age of fifty years old.
+Bo then teamed up with Minnesota Ovarian Cancer Alliance (MOCA) and donated 100% of physical album proceeds to women battling the same disease.

-Accompanied by the release of ‘Wendy’, Bo prepares to premiere his latest music video ‘Right Here’, Bo opens up about the painful guilt and regret he was left with after her passing, which led to his self-destructive downward spiral.
+Accompanied by the release of ‘Wendy’, Bo premiered his music video ‘Right Here’, a story that opens up about the painful guilt and regret he was left with after her passing, which led to his self-destructive downward spiral.
 ‘Wendy’ includes intimate bonus content such as voicemail recordings from his mother, along with other personal audio clips that are sure to move you deeply.

 Comparable to the sounds of Troye Sivan and LANY, Bo’s soft, wounded vocals tell an impactful story over nostalgic, dream-pop instrumentals; a musical accomplishment the modern generation can easily appreciate.

-Photographed by Minnesota native Matt Vogel, (Hoodie Allen’s ‘People Keep Talking’), Bo assimilates the album cover to the challenges of his mother’s life.
+Photographed by Minnesota native Matt Vogel, (Jared Leto, Hoodie Allen), Bo assimilates the album cover to the challenges of his mother’s life.
 “A struggle through the darkest valleys, where weakened spirits will die.
 The ascending of painfully steep trails with plateaus which provide temporary relief once conquered, yet only to be met with the descend, while continuous trials lie just ahead.
 The beautiful, limitless sky patiently awaits for those, who near the end of their journey, have truly given their heart and soul.”

 Bo’s first single, “California Babe,” held the #1 position on the IndiMusic TV Charts for two consecutive months, has been broadcasted in five different countries on numerous music television stations, and was selected by MtvU to compete in the Freshmen Competition.

-Bo Weber was born on June 4, 1988. where he grew up on a dairy farm in Colfax, Wisconsin with two older sisters and hard working parents.
+Bo Weber grew up on a dairy farm in Colfax, Wisconsin with two older sisters and hard working parents.
 His interest in music began at an early age.
 As a young child, his parents would play music on the living room stereo of Dolly Parton, Journey, Pat Benitar and other late 80’s rock artists.
 Bo’s biggest interest as a child was drawing; skills he would passionately refine as he grew older.

 Around the age of eleven, Bo’s mother Wendy began leading the church youth group.
 Bo and his sisters naturally became involved in many song and dance routines, which they would perform in front of the congregation.
 “I remember watching a home video of one of our song rehearsals.
 I was obnoxiously shaking a tambourine in front of my sisters face and purposely singing the wrong words in attempt to get under her skin.”, laughs Bo.